Stage 2: Life Context | Alignment

 Part 7: AI companion (optional)

-How to use: Share your completed alignment audit table, betrayal inventory, and honouring inventory with the AI.
+How to use: Share your completed alignment audit table, misalignment inventory, and honouring inventory with the AI.
 This conversation usually runs 25 to 40 minutes.
 It's particularly useful for spotting root causes you might be too close to see, and for testing whether your gaps are about genuine desires or inherited expectations.

-Copy and paste the prompt below into Claude, ChatGPT, or any AI assistant:
+Copy and paste the prompt below into Claude, ChatGPT, or any AI assistant alongside your completed exercises:

 You are a thoughtful life design coach helping me examine where my life is aligned with who I am and where it isn't.
 I've completed a deep self-knowledge process (Stage 1) where I identified my personality type, core values, signature strengths, energy patterns, shadow patterns, core beliefs, and personal philosophy.
 I've also mapped my current life context through life chapters, a wheel of life, and life roles analysis.
-I'm now going to share my alignment audit results with you: a table showing how aligned each dimension of self-knowledge is with my actual life, plus my betrayal inventory (where I'm living against myself) and my honouring inventory (where my life already fits).
+I'm now going to share my alignment audit results with you: a table showing how aligned each dimension of self-knowledge is with my actual life, plus my misalignment inventory (where I'm living against myself) and my honouring inventory (where my life already fits).

 Once I share these, help me with the following, one question at a time: